 |Office:||Alter Hall A333H|

-Mike is currently Vice President of Human Resources for the Mid-Atlantic/Southeast Division of Genesis HealthCare, a $5 billion enterprise with nearly 80,000 employees.
-Genesis provides skilled nursing, assisted living, and rehabilitation therapy services at over 1,500 sites in 45 states.
-Mike also has oversight responsibilities for CareerStaff Unlimited, Inc. (a wholly owned subsidiary of Genesis Healthcare), and one of the nation’s leading providers of temporary staffing services to the healthcare industry.
-CareerStaff Unlimited has over 3,000 active staff members servicing over 2,500 clients in 25 states.
+Mike is also currently a Partner at HR & Recruiting Solutions, LLC, a full-service HR consulting organization; and was previously Vice President of Human Resources for the largest division of Genesis HealthCare, a $6 billion publicly traded enterprise with nearly 100,000 employees.
+Genesis provides skilled nursing, assisted living, and rehabilitation therapy services at over 1,800 sites in 47 states.
+Mike was previously Vice President of Talent Acquisition and Development for all of Genesis HealthCare from 2007-2014; and he also had operational oversight responsibilities for CareerStaff Unlimited, Inc. (a wholly owned subsidiary of Genesis Healthcare), and one of the nation’s leading providers of temporary staffing services to the healthcare industry.

 Mike received his BS in Marketing/Management from Saint Joseph’s University, and his MBA in Human Resources from Temple University.
-He is a member of SHRM (Society of Human Resource Management), IHRIM (International Association for Human Resource Information Management), and PSPS (Philadelphia Society for Planning and Strategy).
-He is also a member of Profiles International’s Client Advisory Council; and served on the Board of Advisors for the YMCA in Kennett Square, PA, as Board Member, Treasurer, Chairman, and Past Chairman from 2008-2014.
+He is a member of SHRM (Society of Human Resource Management) and PSPS (Philadelphia Society for Planning and Strategy).
+Mike also cofounded the Human Capital Analytics Forum (a PSPS SIG), and served as Chairman of Temple University’s HR / Business Roundtable from 2007-2014.
+He has also served as a member of Profiles International’s Client Advisory Council; and served on the Board of Advisors for the YMCA in Kennett Square, PA, as Board Member, Treasurer, Chairman, and Past Chairman from 2008-2014.